 Body language is important

-Body language is important in video interviews.
+Body language is important in virtual interviews.

 If you look off to the side of the computer or fidget, it will stand out to your interviewer.

 - Be upbeat and smile during the interview.

 - Try not to slouch in your seat.

 - Keep your hands down, you may even want to rest them in your lap.

 Your interviewer won’t be able to see any helpful notes you stick to the edge of your screen.

 You can stick a few things on there, as long as your body language and eye contact aren’t affected too badly.
 A note could:

 - remind you to smile or talk more slowly